Emillio007/Emillio007/README.md

 - 📫 Linked.in: www.linkedin.com/in/emilhenningsen1998

-- Experienced in other programming languages & tools: Java, C#, Unity and MS Office Excel.
+- Experienced in other programming languages & tools: Java, C#, C++, Unity and MS Office Excel.